Diamonds in the Ruff

 Owners of bossy, attention seeking dogs who are walking stomachs just don't get it.
 How can your dog not eat?
 They'd give anything for a dog that didn't constantly counter surf, who wasn't starving all the time, and didn't bite their fingers off in the presence of anything even mildly interesting.
 Until they have a dog who doesn't.
 Having a dog who wanders off because the reward isn't worth working through frustration to earn are much harder to teach.
 Some inspect everything you give them as though you were trying to poison them before they'll gingerly eat it.
 It's not very rewarding for either of you.

 Train the dog in front of you.
 Dogs are as varied as snowflakes.
-Your Basset Hound, Newfoundland, or Mastiff will never be a fixated, work-all-day Border Collie.
-A few are animated but most take on life's challenges at a bit slower place.
-You will have to meet your less-motivated dog half way.
+Some dogs are intense and animated while others take on life's challenges at a bit slower place.
+You will have to meet your less motivated or sensitive dog halfway.
 The paycheck has to equal the effort and rival the distractions.
 You will need to learn to be a great cheer leader!

 WHY is my dog not excited about eating?